 - Provide, in verbal and written fashion, classroom-based rules and procedures meant to prevent behavior problems in all students.

 - Examine their own teaching behaviors so that they can identify the function between what a teacher does, and how a student responds behaviorally.

 - Describe the advantages and disadvantages of using various classroom-based behavioral intervention strategies

 COURSE 3: ECI 571- INSTRUCTIONAL STRATEGIES FOR STUDENTS WITH DISABILITIES

-Catalog description: Methods and materials for teaching students with disabilities in elementary and secondary school.
-Focus on research-supported instructional strategies for teaching academic skills, Universal Design for Learning, implementation of appropriate academic interventions, and evaluation of instructional outcomes within the context of Response to Intervention and Multi-Tier Systems of Supports.
+Catalog Description: Methods and materials for teaching students with disabilities in elementary and secondary school.
+Focus on research-supported instructional strategies for teaching academic skills, Universal Design for Learning, implementation of appropriate academic interventions, and evaluation of instructional outcomes within the context of Response to Intervention and Multi-Tier Systems of Support.